 Apple customers who bought certain previous iPhone models can now submit claims for about $25 per phone as part of the company’s settlement of a class action lawsuit that accused the company of slowing down older devices.
-According to a CNN Business news report, the settlement, which was announced in March, applies to customers who purchased the iPhone 6, 6 Plus, 6s, 6sPlus, 7, 7 Plus, or the iPhone SE before Dec.
+According to a CNN Business news report, the settlement announced in March applies to customers who purchased the iPhone 6, 6 Plus, 6s, 6sPlus, 7, 7 Plus, or the iPhone SE before Dec.
 21, 2017 and experienced performance issues.

 What You Can Expect from This Claim

 Apple will pay “per eligible device,” according to the settlement.
 This means owners of multiple impacted iPhones can submit multiple claims.
 Affected users must submit a claim online or via mail by Oct.
 6 to be eligible for a payout.
-A court filing in March said the amount each user gets could increase or decrease depending on how many claims are filed as well as any additional legal fees and expenses that are approved by the court.
-Apple agreed to pay up to $500 million as part of the settlement agreement earlier this year putting an end to a years-long battle, in which it tried to ease a global backlash against its practices.
+A court filing in March said the amount each user gets could increase or decrease depending on how many claims are filed as well as any additional legal fees and expenses that the court approves.
+Apple agreed to pay up to $500 million as part of the settlement agreement earlier this year, ending a years-long battle, in which it tried to ease a global backlash against its practices.

 Deliberately Slowing Down Devices